signalfx/tracing-examples/docs/early-access/README.md

 Our Early Access Program (EAP) for Distributed Tracing is intended for early interaction, engagement and feedback with a select set of customers that we consider design partners on the journey to delivering a best in class distributed tracing and microservices APM solution.
-This EAP is intended to give you access to new features as we're building them - as such, they should be considered "alpha quality": you may experience bugs or user experience nits along the way and we'll be looking forward to your feedback as we continue to build this new and exciting facet of SignalFx's offering.
+This EAP will give you access to new features as we're building them - as such, they should be considered "alpha quality": you may experience bugs or user experience nits along the way and we'll be looking forward to your feedback as we continue to build this new and exciting facet of SignalFx's offering.

 We will continue to rapidly add functionality mentioned above with a monthly/quaterly cadence and expect to receive candid feedback from this Early Access group so we can continue to iterate towards an outstanding product that solves customer problems in truly unique, innovative ways.

 ### Feedback and support requests